accdavlo/sw-mpdec/README.md

    **ReconstructionFix**      - space discretization where shocks occur, if necessary (elements are flagged with a shock indicator implemented in [shocksindicator.f90](fv-solver-sw/src/bin/shocksindicator.f90))
    **timescheme**             - time discretization (1. explicit Euler, 2.
 SSPRK64, 3.
 RK65, 4.
 DeC5, 5.
 PatankarDeC5, 6.
 PatankarEuler, 7. mPDeC2)
    **nOutputFiles**           - number of output files printed

+By appropriately modifying these parameter and adding new codes, new test cases can be easily added to those already implemented.